This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-- Providing them a Low-Impact exercise: When your Great Dane is young it is best to give your Great Dane low impact exercise that they can do.
-It is best to not take your Great Danes for very long runs until they are fully grown, and joints are fully developed.
-This does not occur until your Great Dane is 2 years old.
+- Providing them with a low-impact exercise: When your Great Dane is young, it is best to give your Great Dane low-impact exercise that they can do.
+It is best not to take your Great Danes for very long runs until they are fully grown and their joints are fully developed.
+This does not occur until your Great Dane is two years old.

 - Give your Great Dane the Proper Nutrition: Great Danes are large breed dogs.
 These dogs will need a large breed dog food, especially when they are puppies.
 Large breed puppy food is specially designed to take care of your Great Dane’s fast-growing body and bones.
 By not feeding them the proper diet, you can cause your Great Dane to not properly develop.

 Final Thoughts on Great Dane Hip Pain